 - Don’t insert anything into ears, and especially avoid the use of cotton swabs to clean ears.

-- The use of a hairdryer on a low setting can be used to alleviate moisture in the ear.
+- The use of a hairdryer on the lowest setting can be used to alleviate moisture in the ear.

-And don’t worry; if you do happen to get swimmer’s ear, your summer fun doesn’t have to be over.
-Seeing a hearing care professional promptly to get treatment started right away will not only ease your discomfort, it will get you back in the water in no time.
+And don’t worry; if you do happen to get swimmer’s ear, your summer fun doesn’t have to end.
+Seeing your physician or a hearing care professional to get treatment started right away will not only ease your discomfort, it will get you back in the water in no time.
 To find a clinic near you, visit our consumer-reviewed directory.